Monday, September 29, 2008

 I just love when she is on her tummy with her little feet scrunched up under her

-Hi everyone!
-Thank you once again for your thoughts and prayers--they are working!
-I will try my best to keep everyone abreast of any changes in our situation, but please be patient with me as I am somewhat of a scatterbrain these days:)
+Hello everyone!
+Thank you all once again for your thoughts and prayers--they are working!
+I will try my best to keep everyone posted of any changes regarding the girls, but please be patient with me as I am somewhat of a scatterbrain these days:)

 Wednesday, September 3, 2008